 Review Your Finances

 How do you know where you want to be without knowing where you are?
-It’s important to review all of your current debts, assets, and spending to see what your finances actually look like.
+It’s important to review all of your current debts, assets, and spending habits to see what your finances actually look like.

 Choose Your Financial Path

 You need to be comfortable with whatever plan you set up.
-If it’s too aggressive, you’ll likely struggle to achieve your goals.
+If it’s too aggressive, you’ll likely struggle to achieve your goals and become frustrated.
 Be reasonable and realistic with your financial plan.
 Balance matters!

 There are always multiple routes to the same end goal.
 Explore alternatives before settling on one specific path.

 Implement the Financial Plan